 - BP7a NRAs should impose unbundled access to the copper loops at the MDF. - BP7b In the case of FTTN, the copper sub-loop is properly accessed at a concentration point downstream of the MPoP (mostly the cabinets).
-NRAs should consider - appropriate product to reach the cabinet when choosing the appropriate combination of remedies. - providing access at the MPoP replicating as much as possible physical unbundling (for details on the product see CP on Bitstream access remedies) in the case of
+NRAs should consider copper sub-loop unbundling in combination with an